crystallabs/crysterm/documentation/positioning.md

 should match 1:1.
 The only exception/problem is if a widget is moved somehow and lpos values are not updated.

-But, as Blessed's author says: "However, if we can guarantee that lpos is good and up to date, it can be more accurate than the calculated position.
+But, as Blessed's author says:

+"However, if we can guarantee that lpos is good and up to date, it can be more accurate than the calculated position.
-If the element is being rendered, it's guaranteed that the parent will have been rendered first, in which case we can use the parent's lpos instead of recalculating its position (since that might be wrong because it doesn't handle content shrinkage)".
+If the element is being rendered, it's guaranteed that the parent will have been rendered first, in which case we can use the parent's lpos instead of recalculating its position (since that might be wrong because it doesn't handle content shrinkage)."

-Thus, all getter functions have an optional parameter `get`, which defaults to false.
-When it is false, we simply use parent widget to access its width/height, "a" values and "i" values.
+Thus, all getter functions have an optional parameter `get`, which defaults to false:
+- When it is false, we simply use parent widget to access its width/height, "a" values and "i" values.

-When value of `get` is true, then Blessed does not use parent directly, but looks up its lpos.
+- When value of `get` is true, then Blessed does not use parent directly, but looks up its lpos.
 It returns parent's lpos as-is if its `aleft` (and implicitly all other 'a' values) are filled in.
-If they are not filled in, Blessed first produces them and then returns the lpos object which can be used in place of the parent.
+If they are not filled in, Blessed first produces them and then returns the lpos object which can be used in place of parent's calculated values.
 It produces "a" values based on screen width/height and xi...xl, yi...yl values that are/must be already present.

 All position-related functions use `get=false`.